 Chair Roy directed the AG to the COVID-19 guidance for Vermont schools posted on the AOE's webpage.
 She said she might also create a form or Doodle document to collect information.
-It was decided to keep the September meeting, as well as the August meeting, on the calendar; these can be cancelled if not needed.
+It was decided to keep the September meeting on the calendar; it will be cancelled if not needed.
 Wilcox suggested that a discussion on Success Beyond Six (SB6), led by Laurel Omland, might be a possible agenda item for September.